adil192/stow/packages/stow/README.md

 This package isn't very useful on its own, but it is used by other packages like:
 - [stow_plain]: A Stow package to store plaintext data in shared preferences.
-- [stow_secure]: A Stow package to store encrypted data in secure storage (coming soon).
+- [stow_secure]: A Stow package to store encrypted data in secure storage.

 [stow]: https://pub.dev/packages/stow